 The programming of parameters to show on the screen is very flexible.
-It is advise to add leading text before the parameters and not mixing to many different messages.
+It is advise to add leading text before the parameters and not mixing too many different messages.
 A typical configuration is to show two related parameters on the screen simultaneously with leading text.
 Arrows are added to some parameters for better readability.
-Press MENU and SET button simultaneously to enter the main menu screen, select CONFG and then select wanted screen (CFG1, CFG2 or CFG3) to start configure wanted screen.
+Press MENU and SET button simultaneously to enter the screen menus, select CONFG and then select wanted screen menu (CFG1, CFG2 or CFG3) to start to configure wanted screen menu.
 See chapter 2 "Setting up and using the Compact Display" on how to program the display to show wanted information on the screen.